 - Spend time at the Royal Tyrrell Museum, one of the world’s finest dinosaur museums, located nearby.

 - Climb up inside the T-Rex for a fantastic view.

 - Drive The Dinosaur Trail from Drumheller, a beautiful loop with great views.

-Banff is a resort town located within Banff National park with souvenir shops, nightclubs and fancy restaurants and luxurious château-style hotels.
+Banff is a resort town located within Banff National Park with souvenir shops, nightclubs, fancy restaurants and luxurious château-style hotels.
 This is not exactly what nature lovers and outdoor seekers would be looking for.